cyberiums/cyberdoc/docs/_legacy/Contract-Tutorial.md

 #### Online Compiler

-**If you don't have solC installed, you can simply use the online compiler.** Copy the contract code to the [online solidity compiler](https://chriseth.github.io/cpp-ethereum/), if there are no errors on the contract you should see a text box labeled **Geth Deploy**.
+**If you don't have solC installed, you can simply use the online compiler.** Copy the contract code to the [online solidity compiler](https://chriseth.github.io/cpp-ethereum/), if there are no errors on the contract you should see a text box labeled **Geth Flavours Deploy**.
 Copy the content to a text file so you can change the first line to set the initial supply, like this:

     var supply = 10000;